 The economic impact of the coronavirus crisis varies across industries and firms depending upon a number of factors, including the possibility to adapt to disruptions in supply chains, and the existence of inventories or reliance on just-in-time production processes.

-The European Commission is in close contact with national authorities, industry representatives and other stakeholders in order to monitor and evaluate the impact on European industries and trade.
+The Commission is in close contact with national authorities, industry representatives and other stakeholders in order to monitor and evaluate the impact on European industries and trade.
+On 3 November 2021, the Commission published a report on how European businesses avoided bankruptcy in the wake of the pandemic.

 Initiatives to support the economy